 Implementing the new water-wise rules is one way we can responsibly and efficiently use water for the benefit of our community, neighbors and our rivers.

 There are 6 key water-wise rules you should know.

 - Run sprinklers no more than 3 days per week.
 (You choose the days)

-- From May 1 to October 15, sprinklers can be operated before 10 a.m. and after 6 p.m.
-Sprinklers can be operated at any time of day before May 1 and after October 15.
+- From May 1 to Oct.
+15, run sprinklers before 10 a.m. or after 6 p.m.

 - Do not let water pool or flow across the ground.

 - Repair leaking sprinkler systems within 10 days.

 - Use a hose with a shut-off nozzle when washing vehicles and equipment.

 - Only use water for cleaning outdoor surfaces, like driveways and sidewalks, to protect public health/safety.